 Annual Chimney Inspection

 During an annual chimney inspection, we will use the latest technology to uncover safety issues, potential structural damage, and inspect the exterior of the chimney.
-We use specialized video equipment to check the integrity of the chimney liner, and provide you with a full report of the findings.
-The report and the video are accessible in our MyHCS Portal 24/7.
+We use specialized video equipment to check the integrity of the chimney liner and provide you with a full report of the findings.

 Severe Weather Inspection